AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 	- ``DynamoDB Table``: *Inventory*
 	- Choose ``Add``

-You are now ready to test the system!
+We are now ready to test the system!

 # Task 6: Testing the System
-You will now upload an inventory file to Amazon S3, which will trigger the original Load-Inventory function.
+We will now upload an inventory file to Amazon S3, which will trigger the original Load-Inventory function.
 This function will load data into DynamoDB, which will then trigger the new Check-Stock Lambda function.
 If the Lambda function detects an item with zero inventory, it will send a message to Amazon SNS.
 Then, Amazon SNS will notify you through SMS or email.

 - On the ``Services`` menu, choose ``S3``.